Employers must pay overtime to their employees, unless the employee is exempt.

 What Are Nevada’s Overtime Laws?

 In Nevada, an employee who makes less than 1.5 times the Nevada minimum wage must be paid overtime for any hours worked (1) more than 40 hours in any work week; or (2) more than 8 hours in a 24-hour period.
+However, this part of the law doesn’t apply to an employee who agrees to work four ten hour shifts.
 An employee who makes more than 1.5 times minimum wage must be paid overtime for hours more than 40 hours in a week.
-However, this law doesn’t apply to an employee who agrees to work four ten hour shifts.

 Nevada law includes a list of exemptions for certain employees, such as employees in an executive, administrative, or professional position, agricultural employees, taxicab or limousine drivers, and employees of businesses with less than $250,000 in annual sales.